 The Roosevelt Legacy in Transatlantic Relations

-The RSC’s research agenda is inspired by the political legacy - both domestically and internationally - of the three leading Roosevelts: Theodore, Franklin, and Eleanor.
-Each in their own way has contributed to defining transatlantic relations during the 20th century and beyond, leaving a lasting legacy across the policy spectrum:
+The research agenda is inspired by the domestic and foreign political legacies of the Roosevelts: Theodore, Franklin, and Eleanor.
+Each contributed in their own way to inspire allies, provoke opponents, shape ideas, and build institutions in the transatlantic world during the 20th century and beyond.

-- Theodore Roosevelt was a determined diplomat who sought not only to expand his nation’s role as arbitrator among the great powers but also to involve it constructively in European affairs.
-This reversed a century-long American reluctance to engage in the continent’s affairs.
-His diplomatic efforts earned him a Nobel Peace Prize in 1906.
+Theodore Roosevelt (1858-1919) was a seasoned politician, a progressive reformer, and a determined diplomat who positioned the United States as arbitrator among the great powers of Europe.
+He reversed a century-long American reluctance to engage in foreign affairs, and his diplomatic efforts on the Russo-Japanese War earned him a Nobel Peace Prize in 1906.

-- Franklin, the four-time President, laid the basis for transatlantic relations in the post-WW II era and provided the vision for U.S. foreign policy with the ‘Four Freedoms’ speech of 6 January 1941.
+Franklin D. Roosevelt (1882-1945), the four-time president, expanded governmental responsibilities during the depression-hit 1930s and the challenges of World War II.
+He framed a global vision for U.S. foreign policy with the ‘Four Freedoms’ speech of 6 January 1941.